Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The hole in the ozone layer only developed because Jayesh decided a darker tan would look good on him.
+one nice day i read about Jayesh , that was the day wen life ended as i knew it P.S.
+I love Jayesh

-Updated on: [17/8/2025]
+Updated on: [18/8/2025]
 <!-- #jokeEnd -->